A Prompt-Engineered Large Language Model, Deep Learning Workflow for Materials Classification

-The concept of ``AI for Materials'' refers to the utilization of artificial intelligence (AI) techniques, such as machine learning (ML), deep learning (DL), and the increasingly prevalent large language models (LLMs), to design novel materials or investigate the composition-structure-property relationships in different materials~\cite{louie2021discovering, merchant2023scaling, li2020ai,raabe2023ncs}.
-Significant strides have been achieved in fields such as biomaterials~\cite{nippa2023enabling, tropsha2023integrating} and organic materials~\cite{weiss2023guided, noe2020machine}, which can be attributed to the relatively uniform representation of organic molecules~\cite{wigh2022review} and the availability of numerous high-quality datasets~\cite{choudhary2022recent}.
+The concept of ``AI for Materials'' refers to the utilization of artificial intelligence (AI) techniques, such as machine learning (ML), deep learning (DL), and the increasingly prevalent large language models (LLMs), to design novel materials and to investigate composition-structure-property relationships~\cite{louie2021discovering, merchant2023scaling, li2020ai,raabe2023ncs}.
+Significant strides have been achieved in fields such as biomaterials~\cite{nippa2023enabling, tropsha2023integrating} and organic materials~\cite{weiss2023guided, noe2020machine} using such approaches, which can be attributed to the relatively simple representation of the structures of organic molecules~\cite{wigh2022review} and the availability of numerous high-quality datasets~\cite{choudhary2022recent}.
 However, for inorganic materials, particularly those with large compositional space (element types $>$ 4), the application of AI presents a more complex challenge.
-This complexity arises due to factors such as the scarcity of experimental data~\cite{raabe2023ncs}, diverse properties of inorganic materials, complicated crystal structures, potential existence of intermediate phases (e.g. intermetallics in alloys), and defects including vacancies, dislocations, and grain boundaries~\cite{antoniuk2023predicting, noh2020machine}.
-Contrasting with organic molecules that can be modeled with neural networks, multi-component inorganic materials often involve the amalgamation of various phases and defects or even the formation of new phases, presenting an ongoing challenge in the structural representation~\cite{xiao2023invertible, steinberger2019machine}.
-Although large-scale databases such as the Materials Project~\cite{mp2013aplm}, ICSD~\cite{icsd2019jac}, and AFLOW~\cite{aflow2012cms} exist, data pertinent to specific tasks such as the relationships between composition and mechanical properties in alloys and structural stability of two-dimensional materials are often sparse and dispersed across different datasets, complicating the assembly of substantial databases for training purposes.
-Furthermore, input features can vary across datasets, sometimes necessitating manual feature construction based on domain knowledge~\cite{vu2023towards}.
-Collectively, these issues hinder the application of AI in the realm of inorganic materials, subsequently impeding the discovery and design of new materials.
+This complexity arises due to factors such as the scarcity of experimental data~\cite{raabe2023ncs}, the diversity of material properties of interest, the complexity of crystal structures, the existence of multiple alloy phases, and the complexity/properties of defects~\cite{antoniuk2023predicting, noh2020machine} (e.g., vacancies, dislocations, grain boundaries).
+In contrast with organic molecules that can be naturally modeled using neural networks, multi-component inorganic materials often involve the amalgamation of multiple phases and defects or even the formation of new phases, presenting an ongoing challenge for structural representation~\cite{xiao2023invertible, steinberger2019machine}.
+Although large-scale databases such as the Materials Project~\cite{mp2013aplm}, ICSD~\cite{icsd2019jac}, and AFLOW~\cite{aflow2012cms} exist, data pertinent to specific tasks such as the relationships between composition and mechanical properties in alloys and structural stability of two-dimensional materials are often sparse and dispersed across different datasets, complicating the assembly of large scale training sets.
+Input features often vary between datasets, necessitating manual feature construction based on domain knowledge~\cite{vu2023towards}.
+Collectively, these issues have hindered AI applications in inorganic materials, subsequently impeding the discovery and design of new materials.